Staff profile - Danielle Chubb

 - Australian foreign policy

 - Non-state activism and civil society

-Danielle is a member of the inter-disciplinary thematic research group, Culture and Politics in Asia and the Middle East (CPAME), in Deakin University's Centre for Citizenship and Globalisation (CCG).
+Danielle is a member of the inter-disciplinary Governance, Justice and Security Research Stream, in Deakin University's Alfred Deakin Institute for Citizenship and Globalisation

 2014, Contentious activism and inter-Korean relations, Columbia University Press, New York, NY.

 2016, with Kim HJ 'Civil society, democracy and the state in South Korea: a critical dialogue', Australian Journal of Political Science, DOI: 10.1080/10361146.2016.1145899

 2015, ‘North Korean human rights and the international community: responding to the UN Commission of Inquiry’, Asia Pacific Journal on Human Rights and the Law, vol 15, no 1-2, pp.51-72

 2013, 'Acting alone to act together: diversifying approaches to North Korea', New Zealand Journal of Asian Studies, vol 15, no 1, pp.43-59

 2010, 'Le combat des activistes nord-coréens en Corée du Sud, Critique Internationale, vol 49, pp.37-51.